geoext/geoext/README.md

     ],
 ```

-Thats it, you can then use GeoExt components in your app.
+That's it, you can then use GeoExt components in your app.
+We strive to update
+this package regularily, while we are developing.
+If you want to get a newer
+version of the GeoExt package, you have to do the following

+* In your application: Remove the `packages/remote/GeoExt` folder
+* In your local package cache (`path/to/Sencha/Cmd/repo/pkgs`): Remove the
+  `GeoExt` folder
+* In your application issue `sencha app refresh`

 ## Examples